 - Implement ability to drill down from cost types levels, to cost codes, to transaction details.

-- Include searchable parameters for project managers to quickly locate specific information, such as a vendor invoice or purchase order.
+- Include searchable parameters for PMs to quickly locate specific information, such as a vendor invoice or purchase order.

 How We Helped: Making Job Cost Reporting More Efficient